ITT EXELIS SHOWCASED LEADING TECHNOLOGIES AT IDEX

 During a briefing at IDEX Tim White of ITT Exelis told BATTLESPACE that the Company had formed a new Division that incorporates both the Tactical Communications and Night Vision Divisions previously under different umbrellas.
 This was because both sectors have a similar customer base.
 The Editor asked about the future of the SINCGARS radio given the current transition to software radios.
 We were told that production continues at the Fort Wayne facility, albeit in lower numbers after the surge required for Afghanistan.

-“SINCGARS continues to be in demand around the world, particularly in the Middle East region, we have received $350m in orders from a Middle East country since 2007 and another country in the region continues to order systems.”
+“SINCGARS continues to be in demand around the world, particularly in the Middle east region, we have received $350m in orders from Iraq since 2007 and another country in the region continues to order systems.”

 The ITT Exelis Spearnet handheld radio, chosen by Spain for its Soldier Modernization programme, continues to attract interest across the world.
 The Soldier Radio Waveform (SRW), developed by the then ITT Communications Systems, now resides with the US Government but ITT Exelis can sell it around the world.